-How South Australia is Dealing with Rampant Solar Growth
+How South Australia Is Dealing With Rampant Solar Growth

 “South Australia, next to probably Hawaii, has the highest penetration of solar PV anywhere in the world,” observed Darren Miller, CEO of the Australian Renewable Energy Agency, in an interview in July.

-“The distribution system is now having to accommodate excess exports from solar during the middle of the day, which is bringing into reality the problem that solar is great but if everyone has it, and you’re not consuming energy, then you’ve got a mismatch there that needs to be solved.”
+“The distribution system is now having to accommodate excess exports from solar during the middle of the day, which is bringing into reality the problem that solar is great, but if everyone has it, and you’re not consuming energy, then you’ve got a mismatch there that needs to be solved.”